Class ZmanimCalendar

 ZENITH_8_POINT_5

 The zenith of 8.5° below geometric zenith (90°).
 This calculation is used for calculating alos (dawn) and tzais (nightfall) in some opinions.
-This calculation is based on the position of the sun 36 minutes aftersunset
+This calculation is based on the sun's position below the horizon 36 minutes aftersunsetin Jerusalem around the equinox / equilux, which is 8.5° belowgeometric zenith.
+The Ohr Meir considers this the time that 3 small stars are visible, which is later than the required 3 medium stars.- See Also:

 candleLightingOffset

 The default Shabbos candle lighting offset is 18 minutes.
-This can be changed via thesetCandleLightingOffset(double)
+This can be changed via thesetCandleLightingOffset(double)and retrieved by thegetCandleLightingOffset().

 -